tensorflow/tensorflow/tensorflow/docs_src/performance/performance_models.md

 Most TensorFlow operations used by a CNN support both NHWC and NCHW data format.
 On GPU, NCHW is faster.
 But on CPU, NHWC is sometimes faster.

-Building a model to support both date formats keeps the model flexible and capable of operating optimally regardless of platform.
+Building a model to support both data formats keeps the model flexible and capable of operating optimally regardless of platform.
 Most TensorFlow operations used by a CNN support both NHWC and NCHW data format.
 The benchmark script was written to support both NCHW and NHWC.
 NCHW should always be used